-On September 30, 2018 the District reported a payable of \$34,082 for the outstanding amount of contributions of the Pension Plan required for the year ended September 30, 2018.
+On September 30, 2019 the District reported a payable of \$0 for the outstanding amount of contributions to the Pension Plan.

 No separate Plan audit is issued.
-A copy of the District audited financial statements including the Plan for September 30, 2018 can be obtained by writing the District at 27701 Bonita Grande Drive, Bonita Springs, Florida 34135, or by calling (239) 949-6200.
+A copy of the District audited financial statements including the Plan for September 30, 2019 can be obtained by writing the District at 27701 Bonita Grande Drive, Bonita Springs, Florida 34135, or by calling (239) 949-6200.
 The Audit Report can also be found on the District website (www.bonitafire.org) under the heading of Finance.